beothorn/webGrude/README.md

 }
 ```

-For more complex use cases check see src/test/java/webGrude/BrowserTest.java
+For more complex use cases check src/test/java/webGrude/BrowserTest.java

 Maven dependency
 =========